-For stock option awards granted under the Incentive Plan during 2016, 2015 and 2014, the fair value was estimated on the date of grant using a Black-Scholes option pricing model and the assumptions noted in the table below.
-The weighted average grant date fair value of these awards granted during 2016, 2015 and 2014 was \$2.17, \$7.72 and \$8.02, respectively.
+For stock option awards granted under the Incentive Plan during 2017, 2016 and 2015, the fair value was estimated on the date of grant using a Black-Scholes option pricing model and the assumptions noted in the table below.
+The weighted average grant date fair value of these awards granted during 2017, 2016 and 2015 was \$3.63, \$2.17 and \$7.72, respectively.
 The fair value of the stock option awards is amortized to expense over the vesting periods using a straight-line expense attribution method.
-The following explanations describe the assumptions used by the Company to value the stock option awards granted during 2016, 2015, and 2014.
-The expected life is based on the average of the assumption that all outstanding stock option awards will be exercised at full vesting and the assumption that all outstanding stock option awards will be exercised at the midpoint of the current date (if already vested) or at full vesting (if not yet vested) and the full contractual term.
+The following explanations describe the assumptions used by the Company to value the stock option awards granted during 2017, 2016, and 2015.
+The expected life is based on the average of the assumption that all outstanding stock option awards will be exercised at the midpoint of the current date (if already vested) or at full vesting (if not yet vested) and the full contractual term.
 The expected volatility represents the volatility over the most recent period corresponding with the expected life.
 The Company has assumed no expected dividend yield, as dividends have never been paid to stockholders and will not be for the foreseeable future.
 The weighted average risk-free interest rate is the implied yield currently available on zero-coupon government issues with a remaining term equal to the expected term.